 Do you read poems in autumn?

-Both poems are about fall, yes; but they feel very different.
+Both poems are about fall, but they feel very different.
 While Hebbel finds peace and stillness in nature, Rilke turns the simple act of falling leaves into something spiritual and eternal.

-Friedrich Hebbel: „Autumn Day"
+Friedrich Hebbel: „Autumn Scene"

 Only four lines, and you can almost „feel" the still air.

-Autumn Day (English translation)
+Autumn Scene (English translation)

 This is an autumn day like none I've seen before!